Rajan479/Sweet-Shop-Management-System/Backend/README.md

 **(6)** Created the services package and added the SweetService class and all the CURD operations like add sweet, update sweet, etc. using the SweetRepository interface.

 **(7)** Created the controllers pacakge and added the SweetController, in this controller added the route for adding the sweets as post method.

+**(8)** In the SweetController added the get route for get the all sweets, get route for search the sweet by either sweetname or category or price range and for this @requestparam used.